Strange as it may seem, even if two people get injured in the same accident, the value of each case can differ greatly.

 Situations with one or more of the above characteristics (such as drunk drivers, violent situations, uses of undue force, etc.) can increase the value of your case by adding a punitive (punishment) award.

-Much as you are suffering at the moment, and we totally empathize, there are factors that can lower the value of your personal injury case.
+Much as you're suffering at the moment, and I totally empathize, there are factors that can lower the value of your personal injury case.

 Did your negligence contribute to the accident?
 Negligence can be defined as "failing to behave with usual/expected care."
 For example, texting with driving.